SoftMatterLab24/lammps/doc/src/fix_bond_dynamic.rst

 .. note::

-   Even if you do not use the *atype*, *dtype*, or *itype* keywords, the list of topological neighbors is updated for atoms affected by the new bond.
+   The list of topological neighbors is updated for atoms affected by the new bond.
 This in turn affects which neighbors are considered for pair-wise interactions, using the weighting rules set by the :doc:`special_bonds <special_bonds>` command.
 Consider a new bond created between atoms :math:`i` and :math:`j`.
 If :math:`j` has a bonded neighbor :math:`k`, then :math:`k` becomes a second neighbor of :math:`i`.
-   Even if the *atype* keyword is not used to create angle :math:`\angle ijk`, the pair-wise interaction between :math:`i` and :math:`k` could potentially be turned off or weighted by the 1--3 weighting specified by the :doc:`special_bonds <special_bonds>` command.
-This is the case even if the "angle yes" option was used with that command.
-The same is true for third neighbors (1--4 interactions), the *dtype* keyword, and the "dihedral yes" option used with the :doc:`special_bonds <special_bonds>` command.
+   The pair-wise interaction between :math:`i` and :math:`k` could potentially be turned off or weighted by the 1--3 weighting specified by the :doc:`special_bonds <special_bonds>` command.
+The same is true for third neighbors (1--4 interactions).

 Note that even if your simulation starts with no bonds, you must define a :doc:`bond_style <bond_style>` and use the :doc:`bond_coeff <bond_coeff>` command to specify coefficients for the *bondtype*\ .
-Similarly, if new atom types are specified by the *iparam* or *jparam* keywords, they must be within the range of atom types allowed by the simulation and pair-wise coefficients must be specified for the new types.
+Similarly, the atom types specified by the *iype* or *jtype* values must be within the range of atom types allowed by the simulation.

 Computationally, each time step this fix is invoked, it loops over neighbor lists and computes distances between pairs of atoms in the